BruceGeLi/BruceGeLi.github.io/index.md

 # News

 Jan.
 2025, my latest PhD work got accepted by ICLR 2025.
-I will present it in Singapore.
+I will present it in Singapore 🇸🇬.

 Dec.
-2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada.
+2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada 🇨🇦.

 Aug.
-2024, one co-authored paper got accepted by CoRL 2024.
+2024, one co-authored paper got accepted by CoRL 2024 🇩🇪.

-May 2024, I presented my PhD work in ICLR 2024 in Vienna, Austria.
+May 2024, I presented my PhD work in ICLR 2024 in Vienna, Austria 🇦🇹.

 ---